sanzaru/jquery-remainingchars/README.md

 remainingChars
 ==============

-Simple object to calculate the remaining chars in a textfield,  chop the text if maximum is reached and print the status.
+Simple javascript object to calculate the remaining chars in a textfield,  chop the text if maximum is reached and print the status.